rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 Rsvim first tries to use `$RSVIM_CONFIG_HOME` as its configuration home directory, if the environment variable exists.

-If the `$RSVIM_CONFIG_HOME` variable exists, but the directory path doesn't exist in file system, Rsvim will create a new directory for it.
+If the `$RSVIM_CONFIG_HOME` variable exists, but the directory path doesn't exist in file system, Rsvim will create a directory for it.

 ### `$XDG_CONFIG_HOME/rsvim`